Sid Meier's Alpha Centauri: Critical reaction

 considered detailed and in accordance with a space theme, but the game was released with a limited color palette.
 The in-game cutscenes, particularly the full motion video that accompanied technological advances, were praised for their quality and innovation.
 Alpha Centauri's sound and music received similar comments; FiringSquad said "[The sound effect quality] sort of follows the same line as the unit graphics – not too splashy but enough to get the job done."

 Next Generation reviewed the PC version of the game, rating it five stars out of five, and stated that "Sid Meier creates yet another masterpiece in this game that, at a glance, looks all too familiar."

 Alpha Centauri has won several Game of the Year awards, including those from the Denver Post and the Toronto Sun.
 It won the "Turn-based Strategy Game of the Year" award from GameSpot as well.
-The Academy of Interactive Arts & Sciences named Alpha Centauri the "Computer Strategy Game of the Year" (along with nominations for "Game of the Year" and "Outstanding Achievement in Interactive Design"), and in 2000, Alpha Centauri won the Origins Award for Best Strategy Computer Game of 1999.
+The Academy of Interactive Arts & Sciences awarded Alpha Centauri for "PC Strategy Game of the Year" at the 2nd Annual Interactive Achievement Awards; it also received nominations for "Game of the Year", "Computer Entertainment Title of the Year", and "Outstanding Achievement in Interactive Design".
+In 2000, Alpha Centauri won the Origins Award for Best Strategy Computer Game of 1999.
 The editors of PC Gamer US named Alpha Centauri their "Best Turn-Based Strategy Game" of 1999, and wrote that it "set a new standard for this venerable genre."
 Alpha Centauri has the distinction of receiving gaming magazine PC Gamer's highest score to date as of 2019 (98%), alongside Half-Life 2 and Crysis, surpassing Civilization II's score (97%).
 Alien Crossfire was a runner-up for Computer Games Strategy Plus's 1999 "Add-on of the Year" award, which ultimately went to Heroes of Might and Magic III: Armageddon's Blade.